apehex/tokun/articles/unicode.md

 - sequence compression by arbitrary factor
 - numeric proximity <=> semantic similarity

+process = simple embeddings + reshape => cf implementation
+cf comparison for detailed analysis of perf

 you will find a detailed explanation for each of these points [below](#comparison-with-tokenization).

 - standard: Unicode is shared worldwide, while vocabularies are specific to regions / models
 - international: all languages are covered
 - native: no training required
 - compression: smallest tensor size possible
-- fixed: all tokens have the same dimension, chosen freely
+- consistent: all tokens have the same dimension, chosen freely
 - structured: Unicode has
 - numbers: the encoding is correlated to actual number values
 - composition: embeddings now